-Create a new Power BI report by importing a dataset
+Create a new report in Power BI service by importing a dataset

 You've read Reports in Power BI and now you want to create your own.
-There are many different ways to create a report, and in this article we'll start by creating a very basic report from an Excel dataset.
+There are many different ways to create a report, and in this article we'll start by creating a very basic report from an Excel dataset using Power BI service.
 Once you understand the basics of creating a report, the Next steps at the bottom will direct you to more-advanced report topics.

 TIP: To create a report by copying an existing report, see Copy a report